ivanbbar/plugin-firefox/README.md

     - Sends a message to the active tab using the browser API to request local storage data.
     - Receives the response, which contains the local storage data.
     - Determines the length of the local storage data array.
-    - If local storage data is found: Iterates through each item in the local storage data array.; Creates a list item (<li>) element for each item.; Sets the content of the list item with the data item.; Appends the list item to the local storage list in the user interface.
+    - If local storage data is found:
+        - Iterates through each item in the local storage data array;
+        - Creates a list item (`<li>`) element for each item;
+        - Sets the content of the list item with the data item;
+        - Appends the list item to the local storage list in the user interface.
-    - If no local storage data is found: Creates a list item (<li>) element with a message indicating no local storage is detected.; Appends the list item to the local storage list in the user interface.
+    - If no local storage data is found:
+        - Creates a list item (`<li>`) element with a message indicating no local storage is detected;
+        - Appends the list item to the local storage list in the user interface.

-4. **Cookies and Supercookies**
+4. **Cookies**
     - Retrieves the active tab from the browser.
     - Extracts the domain from the URL of the active tab.
     - Initializes a counter variable to track the number of cookies.